-Artificial Inflation of Traffic: means any situation where the Service experiences unusual call patterns that are disproportionate to the overall amount of usage as would reasonably be expected.
+Artificial Inflation of Traffic: means any situation where the Service experiences unusual call patterns that are disproportionate to the overall amount of usage as CircleLoop would reasonably expect.

 Call: means a signal, message, voicemail or communication which can be silent, visual (including text and data) or spoken.

-Customer Information: means any information, including (without limitation) any routing destinations, images, audio, audio-visual, text or other information or content that relates to the Customer's use of the Service.
+Customer Information: means any information, including (without limitation) any routing destinations, images, audio, audio-visual, text or other information or content that relates to the Customer’s or User’s use of the Service.

-Data Controller: has the meaning set out in section 1(1) of the Data Protection Act 1998.
+Data Subject: has the meaning set out in UK GDPR.

-Emergency Call: means a Call from a Caller to the emergency services made by dialling 999 or 112.
+Emergency Call: means a Call from a Customer or User to the emergency services made by dialling 999 or 112.

-Inappropriate Content: any content that infringes any applicable laws, regulations or third party rights (such as, for example, material which is obscene, indecent, pornographic, seditious, offensive, defamatory, threatening, liable to incite racial hatred, menacing, blasphemous or in breach of any third party Intellectual Property Rights or the Act).
+Inappropriate Content: means any content that infringes any applicable laws, regulations or third party rights (such as, for example, material which is obscene, indecent, pornographic, seditious, offensive, defamatory, threatening, liable to incite racial hatred, menacing, blasphemous or in breach of any third party Intellectual Property Rights or the Act).

 Insolvency Proceedings: means going into administration, administrative receivership, liquidation or receivership or becoming unable to pay debts as they fall due within the meaning of section 123 of the Insolvency Act 1986 or suffering any similar or analogous action in consequence of debt.